agohorel/aleph/docs/README.md

 You can access them in your p5 sketches like this: `assets.models.nameOfModel` where "nameOfModel" is the filename stripped of its extension.
 Ex. to access an imported 3D model called “car.obj”, you would use `assets.models.car`.

 #### Midi:
-Through the MIDI mapping process, Aleph will generate an array called `midi` which contains objects representing each assigned MIDI control, each with the index, note, and current CC value of a MIDI control.
+Through the MIDI mapping process, Aleph will generate an array called `midi` which contains objects representing each assigned MIDI control, each with the index, note, CC value, and the name of the physical controller the MIDI control belongs to.
 “Index” in this case refers to the number on the button (in Aleph’s interface) that corresponds with a given control.

 ![midi indexes](./img/midi.png)
 Here we have 8 MIDI entries with indexes 0-7